sidd607/kandy-phonegap/README.md

 **startWatch**(*successCallback*, *errorCallback*, *userList*) (Supported iOS Only)

+Supporting IOS only.
 This method starts watching contacts, which are given in the list.
 - `successCallback` (function) - Called when the request was successful.
 The function has no parameter.
 - `errorCallback` (function) - Called when the request was failed.
 Parameters: `error` (string).
 - `userList` (string array) - The list users needed to watched.

 **stopWatch**(*successCallback*, *errorCallback*, *userList*)

+Supporting IOS only.
 Stop watching all user presence.
 - `successCallback` (function) - Called when the request was successful.
 The function has no parameter.
 - `errorCallback` (function) - Called when the request was failed.
 Parameters: `error` (string).
 - `userList` (string array) - The list users needed to stop watched.

 **updateUserStatus**(*successCallback*, *errorCallback*, *userList*)

+Supporting IOS only.
 Updates the user's presence state.
 - `successCallback` (function) - Called when the request was successful.
 The function has no parameter.
 - `errorCallback` (function) - Called when the request was failed.
 Parameters: `error` (string).
 - `userList` (string array) - The list users needed to update the presence.